larryhudson/realtime-calendar-assistant/README.md

 ## Development Notes

+- The frontend now connects to the backend API for event management and conversation review features.
+- Audio files uploaded during conversations are stored in `backend/uploads/` and served via `/uploads/`.
-- The frontend is currently a demo UI and does **not** yet connect to the backend API.
+- The Vite dev server proxies `/api` and `/uploads` requests to the backend for local development.
 - Linting: `npm run lint` (frontend)
 - Testing: `npm run test` (frontend, uses Vitest)
 - Backend is TypeScript.
 For development, use `npm run dev` (automatic restart on changes via [tsx](https://github.com/esbuild/tsx)).